Answering your questions from the start.

 On the final page of the Online Modules (after the survey), when you click the last arrow you will be taken to the "items of interest" list you saved throughout the program.
 When you see that page you will have completed the program.

-We strongly encourage students to sign up a supporter on Step 1: Complete the Advisement and Orientation Form for Parent and Family Orientation resources, including on-demand information and helpful communications before the start of the semester.
+We strongly encourage students to sign up a supporter on Step 1: Complete the Advisement and Orientation Form for Parent and Family Orientation resources, including on-demand information, helpful communications before the start of the semester, and attend an on-campus program, if available.

 You should receive a confirmation email from the UB Card office after you submit your photo.